by Jacques Werth and Carl Ingalls – Updated May 2019 by Ingalls

 - Identify what you are selling in this particular offer.

-- Identify a feature about what you are selling.
+- Identify one or two features about what you are selling.

 Guidelines.
 Keep these points in mind when creating a prospecting offer.

 - Make the offer very specific.
 Do not try to create an offer that covers everything you sell.
-You need to be able to call the same prospect again with a different offer.
+When a prospect says “no” to your offer, you need to have a different offer the next time you call the same prospect.

-- Be factual and use neutral matter-of-fact wording.
+- Be factual and use neutral matter-of-fact wording and intonation.

 - Use simple language.
 Avoid jargon, even when you are certain that the prospect would understand it.

-- Avoid persuasion.
+- No persuasion, no convincing arguments.
 Do not include anything that sounds like a reason why the prospect should buy.

 - Be very brief and concise.
-Use a maximum of 45 words in the offer.
-Less is better.
+Use a maximum of 30 words in the offer, even if it means you have to use one feature instead of two.

 - When you identify yourself, it is best to start with “This is”.
 The results are better than if you say “My name is”.
 We don’t know why.